nixn/pdns-etcd3/doc/ETCD-structure.md

 Options key: `<domain>/-options-/<QTYPE>#<id>`<br>

 More specific defaults/options ("values") override the more generic values, field-wise.
-For the domain values the sub-domain values override the parent domain values (the levels).
+For the domain values the subdomain values override the parent domain values (the levels).
-Also the QTYPE values override the non-qtype values At last, the id-only values override the QTYPE-only values.
+Also, the QTYPE values override the non-qtype values.
+At last, the id-only values override the QTYPE-only values.

 For example, for the query `www.example.com` with qtype `A`, the following lists all